MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/windows-autopilot-registration.md

 | Power user | Microsoft365Managed_PowerUser | Not supported |
 | Standard  | Microsoft365Managed_Standard | Microsoft365Managed_Standard-Shared |

-**To manually register devices from the Microsoft Managed Desktop devices blade:**

-1. Collect the [hardware hash](../get-started/manual-registration.md#obtain-the-hardware-hash) for new devices.
-2. Go to the [Microsoft Endpoint Manager portal](https://endpoint.microsoft.com) and select **Devices** in the left navigation pane.
-3. In the **Microsoft Managed Desktop** section, select **Devices**.
-4. In the **Microsoft Managed Desktop Devices** workspace, select **+ Register devices**.
-A fly-in menu opens to register new devices.
-5. In the **File upload** box, provide the path to the CSV file you created previously.
-6. Select a **[device profile](../service-description/profiles.md)** from the dropdown menu and turn on the **[Shared device](../service-description/shared-devices.md)** toggle.
-7. Select **Register devices**.
-The system will add the devices to your list of devices.
-If successful, the device will show as **Ready for user** meaning it's ready and waiting for a user to start using.
-For more information, see [Manual registration](../get-started/manual-registration.md).
-8. The **Shared Device** column will be marked with **Yes**.

-If you have a partner that enrolls devices, follow the steps in [Partner registration](../get-started/partner-registration.md), but append **-Shared** to the group tag, as shown in the preceding table.
+If you have a partner that enrolls devices, follow the steps in [Partner registration](../get-started/partner-registration.md), as shown in the preceding table.

 > [!WARNING]
-> Don't try to edit the group tab attribute by appending **-Shared** to devices previously imported to Windows Autopilot.
+> When registering Shared or Kiosk devices, don't try to edit the group tab attribute by appending **-Shared** to devices previously imported to Windows Autopilot.
 Devices already imported into Windows Autopilot, using one of the Microsoft Managed Desktop group tags starting with **Microsoft365Managed_**, but without **-Shared** initially appended, are already part of a different Azure Active Directory group.
 This Azure Active Directory group doesn't have the Windows Autopilot self-deploying mode profile assigned to it.
 If you must re-purpose an existing device to be a shared device, you must delete and reregister the device into Windows Autopilot again.

+## Register devices with Windows Autopilot service using PowerShell script

+You can also register devices with Microsoft Managed Desktop when you register devices with the Windows Autopilot service using the [Get-WindowsAutoPilotInfo.ps1](https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo) PowerShell script on the PowerShell Gallery website.

+### Get-WindowsAutoPilotInfo parameters

+The following parameters can be used:

+- **Name**
+	- The names of the computers.
+These can be provided via the pipeline (property name Name or one of the available aliases, DNSHostName, ComputerName, and Computer).
+- **OutputFile**
+	- The name of the CSV file to be created with the details for the computers.
+If not specified, the details will be returned to the PowerShell pipeline.
+- **Append**
+	- Switch to specify that new computer details should be appended to the specified output file, instead of overwriting the existing file.
+- **Credential**
+	- Credentials that should be used when connecting to a remote computer (not supported when gathering details from the local computer).
+- **Partner**
+	- Switch to specify that the created CSV file should use the schema for Partner Center (using serial number, make, and model).
+- **GroupTag**
+	- An optional tag value that should be included in a CSV file that is intended to be uploaded via Intune (not supported by Partner Center or Microsoft Store for Business).
+- **AssignedUser**
+	- An optional value specifying the UPN of the user to be assigned to the device.
+This can only be specified for Intune (not supported by Partner Center or Microsoft Store for Business).
+- **Online**
+	- Add computers to Windows Autopilot via the Intune Graph API
+- **AssignedComputerName**
+	- An optional value specifying the computer name to be assigned to the device.
+This can only be specified with the -Online switch and only works with AAD join scenarios.
+- **AddToGroup**
+	- Specifies the name of the Azure AD group that the new device should be added to.
+- **Assign**
+	- Wait for the Autopilot profile assignment.
+(This can take a while for dynamic groups.)
+- **Reboot**
+	- Reboot the device after the Autopilot profile has been assigned (necessary to download the profile and apply the computer name, if specified).

+### Using Get-WindowsAutopilotInfo.ps1:

+1. Open a Windows PowerShell prompt with administrative rights.
+2. You must install the PowerShell script, run the following command: **Install-script -name Get-WindowsAutoPilotInfo**, then accept all changes.
+3. Once script is installed, you must set the PowerShell script execution policy, run the following command: **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**.
+4. Run **Get-WindowsAutopilotInfo.ps1** with the parameters you need to use from the list described in the Get-WindowsAutoPilotInfo parameters section above.
+You need to run the script from the folder it was installed at on step #2.
+5. You must sign in to your **Azure Global Administrator** account and accept permission requests when assigning users, adding devices, and adding devices to groups.

+Example:

+.\Get-WindowsAutopilotInfo.ps1 -AssignedUser user@contoso.com -GroupTag Microsoft365Managed_SensitiveData -Online

+> [!IMPORTANT]
+> You must have a device rename exception request with the Microsoft Managed Desktop Service Engineering team if you plan on using the **-AssignedComputerName** parameter.
+See [Admin support for Microsoft Managed Desktop](https://docs.microsoft.com/managed-desktop/working-with-managed-desktop/admin-support) for more information.